joelek/atlas/readme.md

 In the example above, the default order is specified as the "title" metadata field in increasing order.

 The default order of the child records in a link will be set to the identifying fields of the child store in increasing order when left unspecified.
-Custom orders may be specified during operation but may result in reduced performance.
-It is therefore advised to use the default order whenever possible.
+Custom orders may be used during operation but can result in reduced performance when involving other fields.
+It is advised to use the default order whenever possible.

+#### Self-referencing links

 A link is `self-referencing` when the parent and child stores correspond to the same store.
 Self-referencing links must allow orphaned child records through the use of a nullable field in order not to restrict the database from inserting any records at all into the store.